3DTopia/4DNeX/README.md

   --out ./data/wan21
 ```

-After execution, the output directory will look like:
+Once preprocessing is finished, the output directory will be organized as follows:

 ```
 wan21/